drivendataorg/zamba/docs/docs/quickstart.md

                                   machine.
   --dry-run / --no-dry-run        Runs one batch of train and validation to
                                   check for bugs.
-  --save-dir PATH                 Directory in which to save model checkpoint
+  --save-dir PATH                 An optional directory in which to save the
-                                  and configuration file.
-If not specified,
+                                  model checkpoint and configuration file.
+If
-                                  will save to a folder called
-                                  'zamba_{model_name}' in your working
+                                  not specified, will save to a `version_n` folder in your working directory.
-                                  directory.
   --num-workers INTEGER           Number of subprocesses to use for data
                                   loading.
   --weight-download-region [us|eu|asia]